yahairaycortez/DH110/Assignment1/README.md

 ## GuitarTricks <br/>

-**GuitarTricks:** is an online music learning site that offers guitar learning video lessons for novice to advanced users.
+**GuitarTricks:** (<a href="https://www.guitartricks.com/home.php" target="_blank"> link to site</a>) is an online music learning site that offers guitar learning video lessons for novice to advanced users.
 Their wide range of lessons allows users to choose certain modules specific instructors, modules based on playing level, modules based on style of guitar, and/or learn songs of their choice on guitar.<br/>

 <img src= "GuitarTricks.png"> <br/><br/>